28 Jan 2020

 Deforestation and land use change account for as much as 80% of Indonesia’s total emissions.
 Spatial planning is a fundamental tool to transition cities and regions to lower carbon development pathways.

-Land Equity International and Daemeter Consulting are pleased to commence working with the United Kingdom’s Department for International Development (DFID) via the UK Climate Change Unit in Indonesia (UKCCU) and the Government of Indonesia to deliver the program Reducing Deforestation through Improved Spatial Planning in Papua Provinces, Indonesia (Papua Spatial Planning – PSP).
+Land Equity International and Daemeter Consulting are pleased to commence working with the United Kingdom’s Foreign, Commonwealth and Development Office (FCDO) via the UK Climate Change Unit in Indonesia (UKCCU) and the Government of Indonesia to deliver the program Reducing Deforestation through Improved Spatial Planning in Papua Provinces, Indonesia (Papua Spatial Planning – PSP).

 The Government of Indonesia has set ambitious targets under the Paris Agreement for reducing emissions, including by curbing deforestation and peatland degradation.
 Papua and West Papua provinces are critical primary forest sites in Indonesia, and Provincial governors have recognised this, with West Papua implementing a “sustainable development” vision, and Papua Province’s “2100 Vision” seeking to maintain 90% forest cover across the province.
 Improving spatial planning processes, capacity, and implementation – especially linking with indigenous communities – is essential if these targets are to be met.